stehrn/tradebook/README.md

 ```
 If sugar went up by 2 cents the price of jam would go up to $1.24.

-There are other factors, and the more we can model the more accurate the price will be.
+There are other factors, and the more that can modelled the more accurate the price will be.
 If some factors are missed off and they subsequently change in value, then this wont be reflected in the price, leading to inaccurate pnl and risk management/reporting.

+How would a cash equity instrument be priced?
+If price was for a trading desk the trader would probably just need the current spot, available from a market data provider like Reuters - [TSLA.OQ](https://www.reuters.com/companies/TSLA.OQ), which would suffice for accurate hedging.
+Another approach is Net Present Value (NPV) which looks at future dividends and cashflows, discounting them back to derive the PV.
+To make the example a bit more interesting we'll assume this is the model in use.

 #### A simple pricing API
 A pricing service provides top level API to price things: instruments, positions, and books.
 It requires a  _pricing context_ which contains the valuation date, information to help resolve dependencies and other parameters to control pricing.